amitbdj14/Customer-Verification-KYC-DApp/README.md

 # Customer-Verification-KYC-DApp

-This is an implementation of solution of KYC problem faced by many financial and other organisations Follow the steps below to download, install, and run this project.
+This is an implementation of solution of KYC problem faced by many financial and other organisations.
+Follow the steps below to download, install, and run this project.

 # Dependencies